 Creating opportunities for success

-During 2012, we were able to award $322,000 in scholarships to students who might not otherwise have been able to afford college tuition.
-Since the beginning of this Community Foundation program, donors have made possible $3.5 million total to help young men and women through scholarships.
+During 2013, we awarded $354,000 in scholarships to students who might not otherwise have been able to afford college tuition.
+Since the beginning of this Community Foundation program, donors have made possible $3.8 million total to help young men and women through scholarships.

 Many other scholarship applicants did not receive assistance from us — not because they were not deserving, but because we did not have enough money available to distribute.
 You can help send enterprising students to college by making a gift to the Community Foundation College Scholarship Fund or by setting up a named scholarship fund.